 Layne graduated from Emory University School of Law, and earned a Bachelor of Arts degree in English Literature from Mount Holyoke College.

 Layne is admitted to practice in the State of Louisiana, and the Federal Court for the Middle District of Louisiana.
 She is a member of the Louisiana Bar Association, New Orleans Bar Association, the American Association for Justice and the Louisiana Association for Justice.

-In the community, Layne serves on the Board of Directors for the New Orleans Children’s Chorus, the Junior Committee of the New Orleans Opera Association, and is the Alumni Admissions Representative for Mount Holyoke College in the gulf south region.
+In the community, Layne serves on the Board of Directors for the New Orleans Children’s Chorus, and is the Alumni Admissions Representative for Mount Holyoke College in the gulf south region.
 She also volunteers her time mentoring area high school students in their college admissions applications, and collects donations for formerly incarcerated persons to assist in their re-entry.

 - 2019 Finalist, Elite Trial Lawyers, National Law Journal (Pharmaceutical Litigation)